milensk1/BashSoft/README.md

 # BashSoft
-A simple command interpreter written on C#
+Bash-like command interpreter for Windows cmd.
+Written on C#